softpva/clinic/readme.md

 > - Access in English or Portuguese.
 > - Use any name to databases, eg: 2023_database
 > - Export to excel
-> - Search automatically zip code from Brazil and USA.
+> - Search address automatically by zip code from Brazil and USA.

 # Layouts